1. Shoko Asahara: Masterminded a deadly attack on Japan’s subway system

-Applewhite, a Texas native born in 1931, worked as a music teacher before co-founding what would become Heaven’s Gate in the 1970s with Bonnie Nettles, a onetime nurse who died of cancer in 1985.
-The group lived a nomadic, secretive existence and subscribed to a philosophy that combined elements of science fiction and a belief in UFOs with biblical ideas.
+Applewhite, a Texas native born in 1931, worked as a music teacher before co-founding Heaven’s Gate in the 1970s with Bonnie Nettles, a one-time nurse who died of cancer in 1985.
+The group lived a nomadic, secretive existence and subscribed to a philosophy combining elements of science fiction and a belief in UFOs with biblical ideas.
 By the 1990s, some members made money for the group by operating a web design and computer services business.
 In the fall of 1996, Heaven’s Gate members moved into the Rancho Santa Fe mansion, where they lived a regimented existence.

 5. David Koresh: Engaged in a bloody battle with federal law enforcement agents

-On February 28, 1993, after agents from the Federal Bureau of Alcohol, Tobacco and Firearms (ATF) went to the Branch Davidian compound to investigate accusations of illegal weapons, a gun battle broke out that left four agents and six Branch Davidians dead.
-The ensuing standoff lasted until April 19, when government forces launched a tear gas assault on the compound in an effort to make the sect members come out.
+On February 28, 1993, after agents from the Federal Bureau of Alcohol, Tobacco and Firearms (ATF) went to the Branch Davidian compound to investigate accusations of illegal weapons, a gun battle broke out and left four agents and six Branch Davidians dead.
+The ensuing standoff lasted until April 19, when government forces launched a tear gas assault on the compound to make the sect members come out.
 Instead, a fire broke out, likely set by the Branch Davidians, whose compound burned to the ground.
-Afterward, the bodies of more than 70 sect members, including Koresh and at least 20 children, were discovered; 9 people escaped the blaze.
+Afterward, the bodies of more than 70 sect members, including Koresh and at least 20 children, were discovered; nine people escaped the blaze.

-In a related story, Timothy McVeigh, a U.S. Army veteran and supporter of right-wing survivalist groups, went to Waco during the siege and was outraged by the government’s actions.
-On April 19, 1995, the two-year anniversary of the tear gas assault, McVeigh detonated a truck bomb outside the Alfred P. Murrah Federal Building in Oklahoma City, which housed the ATF and other government agencies.
+Timothy McVeigh, a U.S. Army veteran and supporter of right-wing survivalist groups, went to Waco during the siege and was outraged by the government’s actions.
+On April 19, 1995, the second anniversary of the tear gas assault, McVeigh detonated a truck bomb outside the Alfred P. Murrah Federal Building in Oklahoma City, which housed the ATF and other government agencies.
 The explosion killed 168 people and injured hundreds of others.